durganmcbroom/artifact-resolver/README.md

         .addResolutionOptionsTransformer(MyCustomOptions::class, SimpleMavenArtifactResolutionOptions::class) {
             // Do work
         }
-        // Finally we can configure the graph, this can happen at any time however I choose to
+        // Finally we can (optionally, if it has settings to configure) configure the graph, this can
-        // include it at the end.
+        // happen at any time however, I chose to include it at the end.
         .configure {
             // Configure
         }